Enwinkel/object-management-app/README.md

 ## Architecture
 The application follows the **Clean Architecture** with the **MVVM (Model-View-ViewModel)** pattern:
 - **Data Layer**: Manages data operations using Room for database interactions.
 - **Domain Layer**: Contains business logic.
-Dute to the small size of the project domain layer logic is located in ViewModels.
+Due to the small size of the project domain layer logic is located in ViewModels.
 - **Presentation Layer**: Handles UI logic and user interactions using Jetpack Compose.

 ## Features